1.2 Physical distancing

-Because of an increase in the number of cases of COVID-19, new restrictions have been taken from July 29th (with a revision on October 1st to simplify the rules and increase adherence), i.e. restrictions on:
+Because of an increase in the number of cases of COVID-19, new restrictions have been taken from July 29th (with multiple revisions up to the end of October), i.e. restrictions on:

-• The number of close contacts people can have outside their household (i.e. for more than 15 minutes, without a distancing of 1.5m and without a facemask): from July 29th, close contacts have been restricted to 5 people (this contact should always be the same people for the next four weeks, for an entire household rather than per person; children under 12 years old are not included).
+• The number of close contacts people can have outside their household (i.e. for more than 15 minutes, without a distancing of 1.5m and without a facemask, see also section 1.4): from July 29th, close contacts have been restricted to 5 people (this contact should always be the same people for the next four weeks, for an entire household rather than per person; children under 12 years old are not included).
 From October 1st, the limit of a maximum of 5 people remains but at an individual level rather than per household, meaning than each individual of an household can choose 5 close contacts for one month.
-This is not a mandatory measure but rather a highly recommended measure and that a maximum of 5 contacts should be considered as a reference to follow.
+This was not a mandatory measure but rather a highly recommended measure and that maximum of 5 contacts should be considered as a reference to follow.
+These close contacts have been restricted to three from October 9th and to one person outside the household from October 19th.

 • For non-supervised gatherings, such as gatherings with family and friends: from July 29th these are limited to a maximum of 10 people (not including children under 12).
 For these gatherings, safety measures must be respected (i.e. wearing a mask or physical distancing of 1.5m).
-Up to September 30th, this limit also applied to receptions and banquets but from October 1st there is no limit on the number of people if the event is organised by a professional, who has to follow the same rules as restaurants.
+Up to September 30th, this limit also applied to receptions and banquets but from October 1st there was no limit on the number of people if the event was organised by a professional, who has to follow the same rules as restaurants.
+From October 9th, the limit became restricted to 4 people and from October 19th, receptions and banquets organized by a professional were also prohibited (except in hotels for guests staying there and for receptions in the context of funerals, with a maximum of 40 people).

-• For supervised gatherings (e.g. sports competitions) in strict compliance with the safety rules and protocols provided by municipalities: a maximum of 100 people indoors (200 from September 1st) and 200 people outdoors (400 from September 1st) can be accepted, in strict compliance with defined protocols.
+• For supervised gatherings (e.g. sports competitions) in strict compliance with the safety rules and protocols provided by municipalities: a maximum of 100 people indoors (200 from September 1st) and 200 people outdoors (400 from September 1st and then 200 from October 19th) can be accepted, in strict compliance with defined protocols.

-The obligation to wear a mask has also been extended to all events and areas with a high concentration of people, where secure physical distancing cannot be met (this also applies outdoors).
+• From October 19th: Cafés and restaurants are again closed but takeaway is still possible up to 10pm.
+Night shops must close at 10pm and the sale of alcohol is prohibited after 8pm.
+It is forbidden to be on the public highway between midnight and 5am, except for essential and non-deferrable travel.
+Smaller markets and fairs remain allowed (except flea markets and Christmas markets), but the consumption of food and drink is prohibited.
+The obligation to wear a mask has also been extended to include all events and areas with a high concentration of people, where secure physical distancing cannot be met (this also applies outdoors).
 These high concentration areas are defined by the municipalities.
-It should also be noted that in some municipalities, the obligation to wear a mask was extended everywhere, even in outdoor areas with low concentration of people.
-Because this measure was considered excessive, it was removed on October 1st and only outdoor areas with a high concentration of people and defined indoor areas apply.
+It should also be noted that in some municipalities, the obligation to wear a mask was extended everywhere, even in outdoor areas with a low concentration of people.
+These rules were defined at the national level but federated entities and provinces can take stronger measures.

 Recommendations were issued by both the federal and federated entities as of March 10th (https://www.info-coronavirus.be/fr/news/protegez-vous-et-protegez-les-autres/)